lyubogankov/adventofcode2022/day08/README.md

 I parsed the input file into a 2-D `list`-of-`list`s.
 Each `list` contains a row of `Tree`s.
 Then, to count the number of visible trees, I iterated over each of the grid's four sides and used `bool` flags within each `Tree` object to indicate whether it was visible from a given side.
 Afterwards, I looped over the grid one more time to count all of the trees that were visible from any side!

+**Computational complexity**

 This solution used 5 `for` loops - one for each of the directions, and a final loop to count the number of visible trees.
 In hindsight, I could have created a `set` of 2-tuples of tree coordinates and added to the `set` each time I found a tree that was visible from each direction.
 This would have resulted in 4 loops over the grid, since the `set` takes care of duplicate detection -- if an element is already in the `set`, trying to add that element again doesn't have any effect.
+This wouldn't have an impact on the overall computational complexity, *O(MN)*, where M and N are the height/width of the tree grid.

+**Colorful command prompt print-out**

 To help me with debugging during development, I wrote a function to print the tree grid state with coloring in the command prompt.
 Here is what the grid of trees looks like when visible trees are red and invisible trees are black: